petitmi/petitmi.github.io/content/bread/20230913-community-group-buying/index.md

 Nevertheless, when dealing with sales predictions at **hierarchical regional and categorical levels**, the goal of accuracy becomes more crucial.
 This level of accuracy directly influences immediate decision-making and specific actions, and any decrease in accuracy can result in significant cost increases.
 Therefore, the sales prediction in both niche regions and categories is usually the most important in this section.

-Additionally, sales prediction tasks involve considerations of **time periods and granularity**. *Real-time and day-by-day forecasting* is essential.
+Additionally, sales prediction tasks involve considerations of **time periods and granularity**.
+Real-time and day-by-day forecasting is essential.
 For longer timeframes, such as week-to-week or month-to-month predictions, aggregating the day-by-day results can provide solutions.

 Given the complexity of sales prediction and the multitude of factors influencing sales, different strategies are required for different aspects.
-To gain a broader perspective and account for numerous factors, we may turn to *unexplainable models like deep learning models*.
+To gain a broader perspective and account for numerous factors, we may turn to unexplainable models like deep learning models.
 Input features are derived from various aspects of user activities and the supply chain, as well as external factors like weather.
-We also heavily rely on *correlation analysis, cluster analysis, and other explainably analytical methods* to obtain features.
+We also heavily rely on correlation analysis, cluster analysis, and other explainably analytical methods to obtain features.
 Finally, once the structure of the prediction model is complete, we need to add time series analysis into it.

 ### 2. Purchase Optimization

 This part is commonly used in various e-commerce analysis models.
 To attract more customers and enhance their purchasing experience, it is essential to conduct user analysis, marketing analysis, and implement a personalized recommendation system.

 Understanding the **target customer base** and identifying **potential customers** is crucial.
 User segmentation based on factors such as occupation and consumption habits allows us to distinguish between existing customers and potential ones.
-Managing the user lifecycle can be achieved through the AARRR model, which stands for *Acquisition, Activation, Retention, Referral, and Revenue*.
+Managing the user lifecycle can be achieved through the AARRR model, which stands for Acquisition, Activation, Retention, Referral, and Revenue.
 This model has been extensively researched and is a valuable tool.
-Additionally, specific *sub-analyses like Traffic Source Analysis, Conversion Rate Analysis, and Repeat Purchase Analysis* can be applied.
+Additionally, specific sub-analyses like Traffic Source Analysis, Conversion Rate Analysis, and Repeat Purchase Analysis can be applied.

-When it comes to implementing a personalized recommendation system, *Machine Learning Methods for prediction and ranking, as well as A/B Testing for evaluation*, have reached a high level of maturity.
+When it comes to implementing a personalized recommendation system, Machine Learning Methods for prediction and ranking, as well as A/B Testing for evaluation, have reached a high level of maturity.

 ### 3. Loss Management